Art of the 2019–2020 Hong Kong protests: Pop songs

 Hong Kongers have also composed several pieces of original music.
 Local rappers and bands have released songs that criticise the government and the police.
 The ninth-most-popular music video on YouTube in the city was a protest theme named "Wo Nei Fei" (和你飛), which has an introspective tone and focuses on the depression and exhaustion protesters have faced during the protests.
 The lyrics urge protesters to stay united in a time of difficulty.
 The song's name alludes to the July 2019 sit-in at Hong Kong International Airport that was named "Fly with you", itself a wordplay of "peaceful, rational and non-violent protesters".
 A remix of Sia's song "Chandelier" titled "Fat Mama Has Something To Say" (肥媽有話兒) quickly gained local attention.
 It was remixed using a speech given by Maria Cordero at a pro-police rally, edited, rearranged and auto-tuned to bend her pitch to the song, with the lyrics replaced with anti-police rhetoric.

 Singer-songwriter Charmaine Fong released her own composition, "Explicit Comment (人話)" in late 2019.
 Its lyrics expressed her stance toward the anti-government protests explicitly.
 Although the music video stirred controversy with its extensive use of protest footage featuring scenes of police brutality, it was highly popular upon release, attracting more than 400,000 views by the second day of release.
-It was viewed a million times after one month, and earned Fong an online poll as Best Singer and Best Song.
+It was viewed a million times after one month, and earned Fong a distinction in an online poll as favourite singer and favourite song.

 Musical

 "Do You Hear the People Sing", the unofficial anthem of the Umbrella Movement in 2014, was commonly sung during the protest.
 It was also sung by pro-democracy audience during a friendly football game between Manchester City and Kitchee on 24 July at Hong Kong Stadium to obscure the playing of the Chinese national anthem and to raise foreign awareness of the situation in the city.
 Though the version and context of "Do You Hear the People Sing" sung in the protests is not completely identical to the version of the musical and the book written by Victor Hugo, it is noted by commentators that the song is still very applicable to the protests because protestors are similarly demanding the government to listen to the voices of "angry men" in granting them freedom and democracy.
-The Cantonese version of "Do You Hear The People Sing" has been first sung in 2014 as well and is still applicable in the 2019 context because it reminds HongKongers of their duty to fight for freedom and make their voices heard.